microsoft/verona/docs/sophia-opsem.md

         data : ObjectId ↦ Object
         // Each ObjectId is also associated with some information about that object metadata_obj : ObjectId ↦ ObjectInformation
+        cowns : CownId ↦ cown
         frames : 𝒫(FrameId)
         regions : RegionId ↦ Region
     }
 Χ ∈ Heap

-ReadWrite = Free | Write | Read ℕ // write and read acquisitions are mutually exclusive, so either 1 behavior has write access, or n have read access, or no access
+ReadWrite = Free | Write | Read ℕ // write and read acquisitions are mutually exclusive, so either 1 behavior has write access, or n have read access, or no behaviors have access

 Π ∈ Cown =
     {
       type: Type,
       content: Value,
-      queue: BehaviorId*, //queue of waiting behaviors
+      queue: BehaviorId*, //queue of waiting behaviors: TODO: actually do behaviors
       read-write: ReadWrite,
       rc: ℕ
     }